-However, a formal transalpine service partnership, established with the Canterbury DHB in 2010, means Canterbury specialists are providing regular outpatient clinics and surgical lists on the West Coast.
-This partnership, and a deliberate investment in telehealth technology, is providing our population with improved access to specialised services without having to travel long distances for assessment and treatment.
+A transalpine service partnership, established with the Canterbury DHB in 2010, means Canterbury specialists are providing regular outpatient clinics and surgical lists on the West Coast.
+This partnership, and a deliberate investment in telehealth technology, is providing our population with improved access to specialised services and reducing the need to travel long distances for assessment and treatment.